 Starting from the listed published research articles and the ones discussed in class, the students have to undertake a critical review of the topic assigned and write a report on it.
-The structure and content of this report is left open-ended, however the students, need to make sure they:
+The structure and content of this report is left open-ended, but should consider the points discussed in the kick-off slides.

 The report has then to be submitted for reviewing through the seminar Easy Chair page (for more information please refer to the `Delivery' subsection of this page).
 The report will then go through a first review phase (blind review), done by the teaching assistant and 2-3 other students.
 Every participant has to review two to three other participants' reports.
 The goal of this first review is to provide and gather some useful feedback on the report, which should then be used to improve and modify the report accordingly and submit it for the second and final time.
 At the end, the participants will have to present their work on the presentation day.